-Using our checking service for British citizenship applications and passport applications at the same time will minimise the risk of mistakes and the possibility of having your application put on hold due to incompleteness.
+Using our checking service for British citizenship applications will minimise the risk of mistakes and the possibility of having your application put on hold due to incompleteness.

 You are able to keep your original documents, including passports, while an application is under consideration at the Home Office.

 The checking service is not a priority service for processing your application with the Home Office.
 However, complete and accurate forms are processed, on average, more quickly then those that are incomplete or which need further enquiries.

 Fees for our nationality checking service are:

 - Each adult applicant - £70

 A child is a person under 18 years of age for fee basis.
 All fees include VAT.

 Applicants must check their own eligibility against the government guidelines before completing an application form.
 We do not check this for you as part of this service.